jarrodbb/Book-Search-Engine/README.md

 - Save books
 - Remove saved books

 To ensure a fully functional MERN stack application an Apollo server was setup to use GraphQL queries and Mutations allowing for the ability to fetch and modify data.
-The appropriate middleware sutiable for a graphQL API was accomodated for along with the creation of an APollo Provider so request can communicate with the Apollo Server.
+The appropriate middleware suitable for a graphQL API was accommodated for along with the creation of an Apollo Provider so request can communicate with the Apollo Server.

 To deploy this application, Heroku was chosen along with MongoDB database using MongoDB Atlas